elektromeier/VomAmtVR/Readme.txt

 -also you need at least one microphone activated as windows main audio input. usually this is the VR Headsets microphone.

--the audio ou part currently relies on fruity loops asio driver. therefore you need to download the fruityloops installer and install their asiodrivers. download here: https://www.image-line.com/fl-studio-download/ we try to get rid of that in future releases.
+-the audio ou part currently relies on the fruity loops asio driver. therefore you need to download the fruityloops installer and install their asiodrivers. download here: https://www.image-line.com/fl-studio-download/ we try to get rid of that in future releases.

 -lastly install all the fonts included under assets/fonts to your system.